Industry News

 The answer is in the question: keeping a business afloat during a recession requires strengthening its operations in line with overall goals and visions.
-This article will discuss a few things you can do to ready your business to survive a recession.
+This article will discuss a few things you can do to ready your construction business to survive a recession.

 First, let's define a recession, so we can decide if the US is in one or can expect one soon.
 According to some definitions, the country is in recession when the economy experiences negative gross domestic product (GDP) for two quarters in a row.
 By this definition, the US entered a recession in the summer of 2022.